-This week we’ll be exploring nature at night!
 Once the sun goes down, a whole different set of animals become active.
-This week we’ll be observing nighttime animals, learning more about the night sky and enjoying being out after dark.
+We’ll be observing nighttime animals, learning more about the night sky and enjoying being out after dark.

 Don’t worry if you can’t get the things on this list.
 These supplies aren’t absolutely essential for enjoying the week’s activities.

 day one: the sunset switch

 Today we’re going to take some time to notice what changes when the sun goes down and night falls.

 Find somewhere comfortable to sit—ideally outdoors, but you could do this activity looking out a window too.
 As sunset approaches, settle into your spot and begin to pay attention to what’s around you.